LovekeshAnand/love-authentication/README.md

 ## 🛠️ Prerequisites

-Before using Love-Auth, make sure you have the following dependencies installed:
+Before using LoveAuth, make sure you have the following dependencies installed:

 ```json
 "dependencies": {